 Resources included in the development plan

-We outline in our web-site the development plan for Hydragas Energy as a gas extraction technology provider.
+We outline in this web-site the development plan for Hydragas Energy.
+We do this as a gas extraction technology provider.
 It therefore details the development plan and funding of the company as a project developer to deploy the technology.
 Hence, we focus now on completing fund-raising to build a demo project in 2020.
 We plan to initiate a full series of up to 16 projects on both sides of Lake Kivu.
 Our team will move on to initiate further development of the other exciting technology applications.

 Global resources of methane distribute widely around the planet.
 Due to their genesis, they are mostly oceanic.
 One can search informative papers on the subject, such as world ocean review.
-The origin of methane in hydrates is largely biogenic, but significant reserves of hydrates formed through gas escaping from fracturing “hydrocarbon kitchens” and through cracks in rock strata over conventional gas traps.
+The origin of methane in hydrates is often biogenic in the form of permafrost-bound organic material.
+But significant reserves of hydrates formed through gas escaping from fracturing “hydrocarbon kitchens” and through cracks in marine rock strata over conventional gas traps.

 Exploitation and benefits

 However, the world exploits very little of these hydrate sources due their remoteness and to a lack of appropriate methods.
 Therefore, the various resource forms have a high and growing risk of escape to atmosphere.
 However, exploitation will reduce the greenhouse gas threat, if done correctly.

 Our calculated carbon mitigation is more than 2 Gt by implementing the full project plan.
 We need to perform this mitigation by controlled combustion of produced methane to carbon dioxide, while generating useful energy efficiently.